JavaScript-NZ/Society-Documentation/Rules.md

 1. The purposes of the Society are to:
   1. Foster and support the JavaScript programming language, its users, community, and ecosystem in New Zealand;
-  2. Advocate for Open source in general, and the JavaScript programming language in particular;
-  3. Provide support for the JavaScript community events;
-  4. Work with event organisers to ensure the JavaScript community and events in New Zealand are safe and welcoming;
+  2. Work with event organisers to ensure the JavaScript community and events in New Zealand are safe and welcoming;
-  5. Do anything necessary or helpful to the above purposes.
+  3. Do anything necessary or helpful to the above purposes.
 2. Pecuniary gain is not a purpose of the Society.

 ## Management of the Society